FastAccounting/nobunaga/README.md

 The pictures show one with the error on the left and another with the ground truth on the right.
 Two examples are shown here.
 The first image is an example of a Bkg error, which incorrectly detects the background area.
 The correct image has no annotations.
-The second image is an example of a Miss error, indicating that a detection error has been occured.
+The second image is an example of a Miss error, indicating a detection error has been occured.

 ![Background detection error example](examples/000000001532_Bkg_1.jpg)
 ![Miss detection error example](examples/000000001584_Miss_3.jpg)

-### Explanation of each Errors
+### Explanation of each Error

 #### Classification Error (Cls)
 localized correctly but classified incorrectly. max(IoU) ≥ tf for GT of the incorrect class.

 #### Location Error (Loc)
-Detected by small bounding box below IoU threshold.
+Detected by the small bounding box below IoU threshold.
 Classified correctly but localized incorrectly. tb ≤ max(IoU) ≤ tf for GT of the correct class